adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 ## Requirements

-- .NET Core SDK 6.x
+- .NET Core SDK 6.x.
 - A set of API Keys:
     - [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key) `ADYEN_API_KEY`
     - [Client Key](https://docs.adyen.com/user-management/client-side-authentication) `ADYEN_CLIENT_KEY`
     - [Merchant Account](https://docs.adyen.com/account/account-structure) `ADYEN_MERCHANT_ACCOUNT`
     - [HMAC Key](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures) `ADYEN_HMAC_KEY`
-- A way to make your localhost publicly available (we have highlighted two options below)
+- A way to make your localhost publicly available (we have highlighted two options below).

 ## Run integration on [Gitpod](https://gitpod.io/)
-1. Open your [Adyen Test Account](https://ca-test.adyen.com/ca/ca/overview/default.shtml) and create a set of [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key)
+1. Open your [Adyen Test Account](https://ca-test.adyen.com/ca/ca/overview/default.shtml) and create a set of [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key).

-2. Go to [Gitpod Environmental Variables](https://gitpod.io/variables) and set the following variables: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY` and `ADYEN_MERCHANT_ACCOUNT`
+2. Go to [Gitpod Environmental Variables](https://gitpod.io/variables) and set the following variables: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY` and `ADYEN_MERCHANT_ACCOUNT` with a scope of `*/*`.

-3. To allow the Adyen Drop-In and Components to load, add `https://*.gitpod.io` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`
+3. To allow the Adyen Drop-In and Components to load, add `https://*.gitpod.io` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.

 4. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`